 Nachos on the barbie!
 That was our cooking facilities for the first 2 years

 Returning 2018 to a jungle!!

 We made crazy paving from all the broken concrete that was lifted up to make the garden beds.
 Whitestone was sprinkled around, (after putting down endless weed mat of course) to give the area a provincial feel.
 It didn’t help that the temperature sometimes reached the high 30’S.

 We missed out on purchasing French Lavender this year.
 Every plant, every stick had been bought up in every nursery.
 We will have to be more vigilant next year.
 The Wisteria we bought last summer has been so prolific it threatened to take over the neighbours roof, slipping under the eaves and through his back door!.

 We chose a lime wash Terracotta red for the outside kitchen walls.
-It compliments the green foliage and hopefully the lavendar for next year.
+It complements the green foliage and hopefully the lavendar for next year.

-Theres an abundance of bird life, lizards and bees and a small hummingbird type insect that hovers around the sweet nectar of the flowers.
+There's an abundance of birdlife here, lizards and bees and a small hummingbird type insect that hovers around the sweet nectar of the flowers.
 I looked it up on the internet and it is a type of moth that has a strong resemblance to the hummingbird with its long beak and fluttering little wings. quite beautiful.